bhardwajRahul/telepresence/docs/faqs.md

 A single `traffic-manager` service is deployed in the `ambassador` namespace within your cluster, and this manages resilient intercepts and connections between your local machine and the cluster.

-A Traffic Agent container is injected per pod that is being intercepted.
-The first time an ingest or intercept is made on a workload, all pods associated with this workload will be restarted with the Traffic Agent automatically injected.
+A Traffic Agent container is injected per pod that is being engaged.
+The first time a `replace`, an `ingest`, or an `intercept` is made on a workload, all pods associated with this workload will be restarted with the Traffic Agent automatically injected.

 ** How can I remove all the Telepresence components installed within my cluster?**

-You can run the command `telepresence helm uninstall` to remove everything from the cluster, including the `traffic-manager`, and all the `traffic-agent` containers injected into each pod being intercepted.
+You can run the command `telepresence helm uninstall` to remove everything from the cluster, including the `traffic-manager`, and all the `traffic-agent` containers injected into each pod being engaged.

 Also run `telepresence quit -s` to stop all local daemons running.